AmarnathCSE/Federated_Learning_Basic/README.md

 The following files has the basic implementation of Federated learning and Deep Learning models for future reference.
 The file description for each file is given below

 ## FILE DESCRIPTION

+--Federated_CNN_CIFAR10
+Basic Federated Learning model with 30 rounds and 8 clients with 3 epochs per client.
+The Model used here is Convolutional Neural Network

+--Federated_CNN_MNIST

+--MLP_model